dagger/dagger/docs/current/guides/324301-argo-workflows.md

 ## Step 2: Install Argo Workflows

-Next up you need to install [Argo Workflows](https://argoproj.github.io/argo-workflows/) in the Kubernetes cluster.
+The next step is to install [Argo Workflows](https://argoproj.github.io/argo-workflows/) in the Kubernetes cluster.

 This guide will follow the [quickstart](https://github.com/argoproj/argo-workflows/blob/master/docs/quick-start.md) installation, however your own deployment may have different requirements.
 Once you've successfully installed argo workflows to your cluster, continue to the next step.